notHulK11/CantoCaptions/README.md

 > [!NOTE]
-> There are also some subtitles that don't have respective audio follow the given conventions.
+> The conventions have been evolving over time and many of the existing subtitles have not been updated in accordance with the latest standards.

 ### Sentence Final Particles｜句尾助詞